By David Collazo

-During standard interactions between the user and the terminal, standard input is transmitted through the user's keyboard.
-Standard output and standard error are displayed on the user's terminal as text.
+During standard interactions between the user and the terminal, standard input comes from the user’s keyboard.
+Standard output and standard error are displayed on the user’s terminal as text.
 Collectively, the three streams are referred to as the standard streams.

 The standard input stream typically carries data from a user to a program.
 Programs that expect standard input usually receive input from a device, such as a keyboard.
-Standard input is terminated by reaching EOF (end-of-file).
-As described by its name, EOF indicates that there is no more data to be read.
+Later in this tutorial, you will see examples of using one program’s output as Standard Input to another.

-Standard output writes the data that is generated by a program.
-When the standard output stream is not redirected, it will output text to the terminal.
-Try the following example:
+Standard output is the output that is generated by a program.
+When the standard output stream is not redirected, it will output text directly to the terminal.
+Try to output some arbitrary text, using

 Run echo without any arguments:

-Standard error writes the errors generated by a program that has failed at some point in its execution.
+Standard error contains errors generated by a program that has failed in some way.
 Like standard output, the default destination for this stream is the terminal display.

 Let’s see a basic example of standard error using the ls command. ls lists a directory’s contents.